lastproxy/DaleyMenard1993/README.md

 -   defines space and time units
 -   defines the assimilation window for model integration
--   defines the periodic domaine and spectral truncature
+-   defines the periodic domain and spectral truncature
 -   define the two physical parameters: the zonal wind speed and the dissipation coefficient

-`config.py` is sourced in most of the other scripts (such that they share the parametrisation), but one can replace the statetment `execfile('config.py')` with explicit local definitions of the grid and parameters.
+`config.py` is sourced in most of the other scripts (such that they share the parametrization), but one can replace the statetment `execfile('config.py')` with explicit local definitions of the grid and parameters.

 The grid defined in the script is an instance of `Grid` class defined in `./DM93/gridCls.py`.
 This object also provide the discrete Fourier transform and its inverse.